What items are not migrated with MigrationWiz?

 - Calendar permissions

-- If an account exists in the Destination that matches the UPN prefix of an account with Calendar Permissions in the Source prior to submitting a migration, Calendar Permissions will be migrated.
+- If Exchange is the Source, and an account exists in the Destination that matches the UPN prefix of an account with Calendar Permissions in the Source prior to submitting a migration, Calendar Permissions will be migrated.

-- If an account does not exist in the Destination that matches the UPN prefix of an account with Calendar Permissions in the Source prior to submitting a migration, Calendar Permissions will not be migrated.
+- If Exchange is the Source, and an account does not exist in the Destination that matches the UPN prefix of an account with Calendar Permissions in the Source prior to submitting a migration, Calendar Permissions will not be migrated.

 - Modified description text and modified attendee lists for exceptions to recurring meetings are not migrated (although exceptions to recurring meetings are migrated).
 Further details can be found in KB005105).